proteinreport/proteinreport.org/content/en/directory/nature-moi/index.md

 weight: 5000
 uuid: 5702
 ---
-<p>Nature &amp; Moi, an exclusive French plant-based cheese company, provides a range of cheeses for all the applications.</p>
+<p>Nature & Moi, an exclusive French plant-based cheese company, provides a range of cheeses for all the applications.</p>